MCT-master/mct-master.github.io/_posts/2019-04-19-The_Sound_of_Traffic.md

 </figure>

 ## Introduction
 During the sonification Lecture series, we were exposed to fascinating concepts and theories behind sonification, sound design and their applications.
-Our primary goal was to explore the techniques that we learned and put them into practice in order to understand a real world problem.
+Our primary goal was to explore the techniques that we learned and put them into practice in order to understand a real-world problem.
 After searching and referring so much available data we finally decided to work on traffic vehicle data from 3 regions in England measured over 17 years.
-Is it possible to transmit complex data-sets within an instance of a sound, so the content gets revealed?
+Is it possible to transmit complex datasets within an instance of a sound, so the content gets revealed?
 As communication and dissemination of information in our modern digital world has been highly dominated by visual aspects it led to the fact that the modality of sound got neglected.
 In order to test the hypothesis, the project presents two prototypes for the sonification of temporal-spatial traffic data.

-As stated earlier, we had been introduced with various facets of sonification from atristic and or qualitative approach like Øyvind Brandtsegg's <a href="https://www.ntnu.no/flyndresang" target="_blank">**Flyndre Project**</a> or Daniel Formo's <a href="https://orchestraofspeech.com/results/software-instrument-system/" target="_blank">**Orchestra of Speech**</a> to a combination of both artistic and quantitative approach like <a href="https://sonification.de/handbook/chapters/chapter15/#S15.3" target="_blank">**sound example by T. Hermann, A. Hunt and J.G.
+As stated earlier, we had been introduced with various facets of sonification from artistic and or qualitative approach like Øyvind Brandtsegg's <a href="https://www.ntnu.no/flyndresang" target="_blank">**Flyndre Project**</a> or Daniel Formo's <a href="https://orchestraofspeech.com/results/software-instrument-system/" target="_blank">**Orchestra of Speech**</a> to a combination of both artistic and quantitative approach like <a href="https://sonification.de/handbook/chapters/chapter15/#S15.3" target="_blank">**sound example by T. Hermann, A. Hunt and J.G.
 Neuhoff**</a> taken from chapter15/#S15.3 from The Sonification handbook, and so on.
-Our idea was quite similar to the latter approach.
+Our idea was quite like the latter approach.
 Hence, we decided to go for **Parametric Mapping Sonification (PMSon)** technique.
 Besides, the nature of our data was also suitable for this kind of analysis through PMSon.

 ## Data set
 <figure>
 <img src="/assets/img/sonification/map_region.JPG" width = "90%" align="center" />
   <figcaption>Figure 2: Method for Selecting Data</figcaption>
 </figure>

 The data has been collected from <a href="https://www.dft.gov.uk/traffic-counts/download" target="_blank">**The Department of Transport, U.K.**</a> It includes **Annual Average daily Flow (AADF)** of buses/coaches, cars/taxies and motorbikes for three regions of England from 2000 to 2017.
 The three regions include the North East, the West Midlands & the South East which have been chosen based upon their population as shown in Figure 2.
-The primary data includes number of vehicles but they are segregated into numerous divisions of road types for each region.
+The primary data includes number of vehicles, but they are segregated into numerous divisions of road types for each region.
 Shreejay made a <a href="https://github.com/shreejayshrestha/MCT4046_Sonification_Project/blob/master/matlab%20script/read_data.m">matlab script</a> to refine the data as per our requirement.
 The script reads the raw data of each region of choice at a time and writes them into an excel sheet by calculating the total number of vehicles in the region in each year and exports them as in CSV file format.

 ## Sonification & Sound design

 ### Prototype 1 with Javascript and P5.js
 <figure align="middle">
 <audio controls>
 <source src="/assets/sounds/prototype1.wav" type="audio/wav" volume="0.2">